carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fparse-all-comments

+.. option:: -frandomize-layout-seed-file=<file>

+File holding the seed used by the randomize structure layout feature

+.. option:: -frandomize-layout-seed=<seed>

+The seed used by the randomize structure layout feature

 .. option:: -frecord-command-line, -fno-record-command-line, -frecord-gcc-switches

 .. option:: -fsanitize-address-destructor=<arg>

-Set destructor type used in ASan instrumentation
+Set destructor type used in ASan instrumentation. <arg> must be 'none' or 'global'.

 .. option:: -fsanitize-address-field-padding=<arg>

 Level of field padding for AddressSanitizer

-.. option:: -fsanitize-address-globals-dead-stripping
+.. option:: -fsanitize-address-globals-dead-stripping, -fno-sanitize-address-globals-dead-stripping

 Enable linker dead stripping of globals in AddressSanitizer